Key takeaways

 Which panda base in China is best for foreigners?

-For most first-time visitors, the Chengdu Research Base of Giant Panda Breeding (成都大熊猫繁育研究基地) is the right pick — it's about 40 minutes from downtown Chengdu by metro Line 3 plus a short shuttle bus, has the largest visible population (30+ giant pandas plus ~100 red pandas across 4 enclosures and the sub-adult habitat), extensive English signage, and a ¥55 peak-season ticket.
-If you want a hands-on encounter, choose Dujiangyan Panda Base (1 hour from Chengdu) or Bifengxia (2 hours, Ya'an region) for the foreigner-eligible paid keeper experience day (~¥700 official; ¥1,000-1,500 via agencies) — you make food and clean enclosures, but never hand-feed or touch a panda.
-Wolong is for dedicated enthusiasts only — 3-hour drive into mountainous Aba Tibetan Autonomous Prefecture, fewer pandas visible to the public.
+For most first-time visitors, the Chengdu Research Base of Giant Panda Breeding (成都大熊猫繁育研究基地) is the right pick — it's about 40 minutes from downtown Chengdu on metro Line 3, has the largest visible population (30+ giant pandas plus ~100 red pandas across 4 enclosures and the sub-adult habitat), extensive English signage, and a ¥55 peak-season ticket.
+If you want somewhere quieter and have a spare day, Panda Valley (熊猫谷) at Dujiangyan is an hour out, costs the same ¥55, and has forested enclosures where you can watch one animal for fifteen minutes without a crowd behind you; Bifengxia is two hours out in the Ya'an region with larger semi-natural enclosures.
+Note that the paid keeper 'experience day' many English pages attach to Dujiangyan is not currently bookable — it ran at 中华大熊猫苑, a separate site 11 km from Panda Valley, which closed on 23 April 2026 with no reopening date.
+Wolong is for dedicated enthusiasts only — a long mountain drive into the Aba Tibetan Autonomous Prefecture, fewer pandas visible to the public.

 Can foreign tourists do the panda volunteer program?